| |

 available, currently.

-it SHOULD work.
+how it SHOULD work.
 Programmers who also have professional backgrounds as tax lawyer, CPA,

 successful investor and options trader, million-selling author, and consulting economist